Cpasjuste/MiniServerList/README.md

 ## Installation

 - Client: copy the "MiniServerList" folder to your "Assets" folder
-- Server: open the project in Unity, build/export the "MiniServerList" scene then run it on your dedicated server.
+- Server: open the project in Unity, build/export (in headless mode) the "MiniServerList" scene then run it on your dedicated server.

 ## Client usage